MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 GitHub Copilot Chat's Ask mode is an excellent tool for analyzing complex codebases and identifying performance bottlenecks.
 In Ask mode, Copilot can analyze your code patterns, identify inefficient algorithms, and suggest optimization strategies based on best practices.

-In this task, you'll use GitHub Copilot to systematically analyze the ContosoOnlineStore application and identify specific performance improvement opportunities.
+In this task, you use GitHub Copilot to systematically analyze the ContosoOnlineStore application and identify specific performance improvement opportunities.

 Use the following steps to complete this task: